-Shen presented the results of gyrokinetic simulations of KBM and showed that impurity plays a stabilizing role in KBMs when the impurity density profile peaks in the same direction as those of the electron and main ion density profiles.
-There were clear thresholds for the first and second KBM stable regions in the electron density gradient.
-Hu developed a new gyrokinetic PIC code TEK, which was benchmarked with the GENE code for the case of the ITG mode.
+Shen presented the gyrokinetic simulations of the KBM.
+It was shown that impurity plays a stabilizing role on KBMs when the impurity density profile peaks in the same direction as those of the electron and main ion density profiles.
+There are obvious thresholds for the first and second KBM stable regions in the electron density gradient.
+Hu developed a new gyro-kinetic PIC code TEK, which was benchmarked with GENE code for the case of ITG mode.
 Tan numerically investigated the turbulence on the spherical tokamak EHL-2.
-In the high- β region, KBM was the dominant electromagnetic microinstability.
-Zhao et al performed a nonlinear simulation of KBM turbulence using the global gyrokinetic code NLT [57].
-The results show that as β increased, the turbulence transport level first decreased and then increased, corresponding to the suppression of ITG by finite β and the enhanced turbulence transport caused by KBM excitation.
+In the high beta region, KBM is the dominant electromagnetic micro-instability.
+Zhao carried out nonlinear simulation of KBM turbulence using global gyrokinetic code NLT [57].
+Results showed that as β increases, the turbulence transport level first decreases and then increases, corresponding to the suppression of ITG by finite β and the enhanced turbulence transport caused by KBM excitation.

-Xie et al simulated the edge coherent mode (ECM) on EAST with the global gyrokinetic code GEM, which showed that ECM is an electrostatic electron mode with a dominant toroidal mode number of n = 18 and drives significant outward particle and heat fluxes, thus greatly promoting the maintenance of the long-pulse H-mode [58].
-Li presented a 1D simplified model of dynamic critical gradient for studying the dynamics of transport barriers.
-The self-consistently evolving critical gradient weakens the profile stiffness and promotes the generation of transport barriers, such as ITBs.
-Li et al studied the influence of magnetic island width on the interaction between islands and ITG turbulence.
-The results indicate that the increase in island width enhanced the helical flow at the island boundary, which is consistent with earlier experimental observations on HL-2A [59].
-Kong et al used the gyrokinetic electron and fully kinetic ion model to study parametric decay instability (PDI) in uniformly magnetized plasmas.
-It was found that PDIs heat electrons and ions in parallel and perpendicular directions, respectively [60].
-Wang et al used the particle orbit tracing code (PTC) [61] to study the dynamics of runaway electrons (REs).
-The avalanche process induced by large-angle collisions between runway electrons and background electrons was presented [62, 63].
+Xie simulated the edge coherent mode (ECM) on EAST with the global gyrokinetic code GEM, which showed that ECM is an electrostatic electron mode with dominant toroidal mode number of n = 18 and drives significant outward particle and heat fluxes, thus greatly promoting the maintenance of the long pulse H-mode [58].
+Li presented a one-dimensional simplified model of dynamic critical gradient (DCG) for studying the dynamics of transport barriers.
+The self-consistently evolving critical gradient weakens the profile stiffness and promotes the generation of transport barriers such as ITBs.
+Li studied the influence of magnetic island width on the interaction between islands and ITG turbulence.
+Results indicated that the increase of island width enhances the helical flow at the island boundary which is consistent with the earlier experimental observations on the HL-2A [59].
+Kong used the gyrokinetic electron and fully kinetic ion (GeFi) model to study the parametric decay instability (PDI) in uniform, magnetized plasmas.
+It was found that PDIs heat electrons and ions in the parallel and perpendicular directions, respectively [60].
+Yu used the particle orbit tracing code (PTC) [61] to study the dynamics of runaway electrons (REs).
+The process of avalanche induced by large-angle collisions between runway electrons and background electrons was presented [62, 63].

-Wang et al studied the nonlinear excitation of ZFs in toroidal plasmas using the NLT code [57].
-In the quasilinear stage, the ZFs are initially excited by the self-interaction of the eigenmodes [64].
-However, in the nonlinear saturation stage, both the self-interaction and modulated instabilities are important.
-Zhang et al carried out the self-consistent simulations on coherent vortex flows in the magnetic island using a five-field gyrofluid model.
-The coherent vortex flows exhibited different parities along the radial direction, which can be explained by a theoretical model of nonlinear parity instability [65].
-Xie presented the nonlocal thermal transport phenomenon triggered by multiple SMBI on the J-TEXT device.
-As the density gradually increased, the nonlocal transport weakened.
-After SMBI, the temperature increased in the core region, and the heat pulse propagated outward.
-Sun pointed out the importance of injection time of pellets for increasing plasma density based on CLT simulations [7].
-When a pellet was injected after the growing of double tearing mode (DTM), the radial flow generated by the reconnection brought the injected particles to the core region.
-As a result, the plasma density significantly increased and exceeded the Greenwald limit without disruption in the simulation.
+Wang studied the nonlinear excitation of ZFs in toroidal plasmas using the NLT code [64].
+In the quasi-linear stage, the ZFs are initially excited by the self-interaction of the eigenmodes [65].
+However, in the nonlinear saturation stage, both the self-interaction and the modulated instabilities are important.
+Zhang carried out the self-consistent simulations on coherent vortex flows in the magnetic island using a five-field gyrofluid model.
+The coherent vortex flows exhibit different parity along the radial direction, which can be explained by a theoretical model of nonlinear parity instability [66].
+Xie presented the non-local thermal transport phenomenon triggered by multiple SMBI on the J-TEXT device.
+As the density gradually increases, the non-local transport weakens.
+After SMBI, the temperature rises in the core region and a heat pulse propagates outward.
+Sun pointed out the importance of injection time of pellets for increasing plasma density, based on the CLT simulations [67].
+When a pellet is injected after the growing of double tearing mode (DTM), the radial flow generated by the reconnection brings the injected particles to the core region.
+As a result, the plasma density significantly increases and exceeds the Greewald limit without disruption in simulation.